MCPA: Commercial use

 MCPA is used as an herbicide, generally as its salt or esterified forms.
 Used thus, it controls broadleaf weeds, including thistle and dock, in cereal crops and pasture.
 It is selective for plants with broad leaves, and this includes most deciduous trees.
 Clovers are tolerant at moderate application levels.
-It is currently classified as a restricted use pesticide in the United States: its use is mapped by the US Geological Survey, whose data show consistent use from 1992, with a small recent decline in the ten years to 2017, the latest date for which figures are available.
+It is currently classified as a restricted use herbicide in the United States: its use is mapped by the US Geological Survey, whose data show consistent use from 1992, with a small recent decline in the ten years to 2017, the latest date for which figures are available.
 The compound is now used almost exclusively in wheat.

 Its toxicity and biodegradation are topics of current research.
 One formulation is described by its manufacturer as "designed for specific markets that require the safest possible phenoxy product, primarily for use in the Pacific Northwest".
 Though not extremely toxic, it has been determined that MCPA can form complexes with metal ions and thereby increase their bioavailability, and there is also work being done to utilize this ability.